AdrianRibao/cerberos/docs/source/index.rst

 cerberos documentation
 ======================

-Cerberos is a django app that takes care of failed logins.
+Cerberos is a django app that watches failed logins and block the user after N attempts.

 When a user have tried to login a certain number of times, cerberos blocks the login view to the user.